GIT-NOTES(1) Git Manual GIT-NOTES(1)

 version (i.e. the current notes ref).

-"theirs" automatically resolves notes conflicts in favor of the
+theirs automatically resolves notes conflicts in favor of the remote

-remote version (i.e. the given notes ref being merged into the
+version (i.e. the given notes ref being merged into the current notes

 local and remote versions.

-concatenating the local and remote versions, this strategy also sorts
+the local and remote versions, this strategy also sorts the resulting

-the resulting lines, and removes duplicate lines from the result.
+lines, and removes duplicate lines from the result.
+This is

-to the local and remote versions.
-This strategy is useful if the
+local and remote versions.
+This strategy is useful if the notes

-notes follow a line-based format where one wants to avoid duplicated
+follow a line-based format where one wants to avoid duplicated lines

-lines in the merge result.
-Note that if either the local or remote
+in the merge result.
+Note that if either the local or remote version

-version contain duplicate lines prior to the merge, these will also
+contain duplicate lines prior to the merge, these will also be

 EXAMPLES